leo-arch/clifm-bash/README.md

     either its list number or its hotkey.
 - o, open ELN: open a folder or a file.
 I you want to open a file with a different program, just add the command name as a second argument, e.g. 'open ELN leafpad'
-- cd [path]: it works just as the built-in 'cd' command.
+- cd {path}: it works just as the built-in 'cd' command.
 - b, back: go back to the parent folder.
 - pr, prop ELN: display the properties of the selected element.
-- ren ELN: rename an element.
+- ren ELN {new_name}: rename an element.
 - md, mkdir name ... n: create one or more new folders.
 - t, touch name ... n: create one or more new files.
-- ln, link [sel, ELN] [link_name]: create a simbolic link.
+- ln, link [sel, ELN] link_name: create a simbolic link.
 The source element could be either a selected element, in which case you has to simply type 'sel' as first argument, or an element listed in the screen, in which case you simply has to specify its list number as first argument.
 The second argument is always a file name for the symlink.
-- s, sel ELN ELN-ELN ... n: select one or multiple elements.
+- s, sel [ELN, ELN-ELN, ... n]: select one or multiple elements.
 Sel command accepts range of elements, say 1-6, just as '*' to select all the elements of the current folder.
 - sh, show, show sel: show currently selected elements.
 - ds, desel: deselect currently selected elements.
-- del [ELN ... n]: With no arguments, del command will delete those elements currently selected, if any.
+- del {ELN ... n}: With no arguments, del command will delete those elements currently selected, if any.
 Otherwise, when one or more ELN's are passed, it will delete only those elements.
 - paste: copy selected elements into the current folder.